balderdashy/sails-docs/concepts/Deployment/Deployment.md

 ##### Set up production database(s) for your models

-To set up one or more production databases, configure them in [`sails.config.connections`](http://sailsjs.com/documentation/reference/configuration/sails-config-connections), and then refer to them from [`sails.config.models.connection`](http://sailsjs.com/documentation/reference/configuration/sails-config-models) and/or from individual models.
-For most apps, your production config changes are pretty simple:
-1. add a connection representing your production database (e.g. `productionPostgresql: { ... }`)
-2. override the default connection (`sails.config.models.connection`) to point to your production database (e.g. `productionPostgresql`)
+If all of your app&rsquo;s models use the default datastore, then setting up your production database is as simple as configuring `sails.config.datastores.default` in the [config/env/production.js](http://next.sailsjs.com/documentation/concepts/configuration#?environmentspecific-files-config-env) file with the correct settings.

 If your app is using more than one database, your process will be similar.
-However, you will probably find that it's easier to override existing connection settings rather than adding new connections and changing individual models to point at them.
-Regardless how you go about it, if you are using multiple databases you should be sure your models are pointed at the right connections when you deploy to production.
+For every datastore used by the app, add an item to the `sails.config.datastores` dictionary in [config/env/production.js](http://next.sailsjs.com/documentation/concepts/configuration#?environmentspecific-files-config-env).

 Keep in mind that if you are using version control (e.g. git), then any sensitive credentials (such as database passwords) will be checked in to the repo if you include them in your app's configuration files.
 A common solution to this problem is to provide certain sensitive configuration settings as environment variables.
 See [Configuration](http://sailsjs.com/documentation/concepts/configuration) for more information.